-Where a school still refuses to take the action identified by the Local Authority the ultimate sanction will be to withdraw delegation following a meeting with the Director of Child and Adult Services and the Chief Finance Officer.
+Where a school still refuses to take the action identified by the Local Authority the ultimate sanction will be to withdraw delegation following a meeting with the Director of Children's and Joint Commissioning and the Director of Finance and Policy.
 Under withdrawal of delegation the Authority would take control of the budget and take the necessary action before returning control to the Governing Body.
 During the withdrawal school staff would be responsible to the Authority for the day-to-day financial administration in the school.